-Today is the 29th birthday of Nicole Erny, a certified Master Cicerone and passionate beer lover, who used to work at The Trappist and as a “Beer Ambassador” at the CommonWealth Cafe & Public House, both in beautiful downtown Oakland.
-She now works with Ray Daniels’ Cicerone program.
+Today is the 38th birthday of Nicole Erny, a certified Master Cicerone and passionate beer lover, who used to work at The Trappist and as a “Beer Ambassador” at the CommonWealth Cafe & Public House, both in beautiful downtown Oakland.
+She also used to work with Ray Daniels’ Cicerone program, but left that position and is currently doing QA/QC lab work at Faction Brewing.
 Nicole and I almost worked together on a great-sounding beer project, but alas it fell apart.
-She’s a great advocate for better beer and has more energy than any two people I know.
+She is also working on the side as a consultant.
+She’s a great advocate for better beer and has more energy than any three people I know.
 Join me in wishing Nicole a very happy birthday.

-A great shot for Nathan Smith and Nicole’s Beer School at The Trappist two years ago. (photo “borrowed” from Jon Weber’s Beer Obsessed, in the hopes he won’t mind.)
+A great shot for Nathan Smith and Nicole’s Beer School at The Trappist several years ago. (photo “borrowed” from Jon Weber’s Beer Obsessed, in the hopes he won’t mind.)

-Today is the 60th birthday of Don Gortemiller, brewmaster for Pacific Coast Brewing in Oakland, California.
-Don’s been making beer there since the very beginning, back in 1988, helping to put Oakland and the Bay Area on the beer map.
+Today is the 69th birthday of Don Gortemiller, former brewmaster for Pacific Coast Brewing in Oakland, California.
+Don was making beer there since the very beginning, back in 1988, helping to put Oakland and the Bay Area on the beer map, but left under an odd set of circumstances, and has subsequently retired; lucky him.
+And more recently, the brewery he worked at for decades has closed.
 Join me in wishing Don a very happy birthday.

 Note: the last three photos purloined from Facebook.

-Today is the 46th birthday of Lars Larson, brewmaster of Trumer Brauerei in Berkeley, California.
-Larsen studied brewing in Germany and was the prefect person to recreate Trumer Pils in the United States, one of the best pilsners made in California, or indeed anywhere, foreign or domestic.
-I got to know Lars much better a couple of years ago, when we were both invited to judge a beer competition in Santiago, Chile, and he’s a very thoughtful brewer, and great fun to hang out with.
+Today is the 55th birthday of Lars Larson, brewmaster of Trumer Brauerei in Berkeley, California.
+Larsen studied brewing in Germany and was the perfect person to recreate Trumer Pils in the United States, one of the best pilsners made in California, or indeed anywhere, foreign or domestic.
+I got to know Lars much better several years ago, when we were both invited to judge a beer competition in Santiago, Chile, and he’s a very thoughtful brewer, and great fun to hang out with.
 Join me in wishing Lars a very happy birthday.